How to create a farmhouse kitchen

 There is only one option when it comes to farmhouse kitchen sinks, and that's ceramic.
 Traditional and hardwearing, a deep ceramic sink coupled with a similarly-styled draining board is the perfect addition to the farmhouse theme.

-A fortuna or talos tap works well with ceramic sinks, and the style fits perfectly with the traditionalism of farmhouse design.
+A fortuna or talos tap works well with ceramic sinks, and the style fits perfectly with the traditionalism of farmhouse kitchen designs.
 A pull-out tap is also a stylish and practical addition, especially for those kitchens that see lots of daily cooking action, as they make washing up a breeze.

 Storage is essential for kitchens of all sizes, but where a modern, minimalist kitchen may look to hide away the majority of the utensils and appliances, a farmhouse kitchen proudly displays them, whilst maintaining an uncluttered workspace.

 The traditional larder kitchen has stormed back into fashion, and while fridges and freezers have modernised food storage, the larder is still a must for any farmhouse design.
 Wren Kitchens' range is suitable for all spaces, so whether you need something compact or heavy-duty, a larder can transform the cooking space of the kitchen.